anettleship/adrian-al-techtest-app/README.md

 # no questions property set
 # questions length is 0
 # question missing any of name, text, answers, and check if any fields length is 0
+# length of message maximums needs to be one less than length of messages list
+# json trailing commas
+# messages['states'] and dictionaries for each language match

+Build this out into a web form with validation, and the ability for a user to input sample answers and sense check the results are as expected.

+Language should be a user property to allow users to switch between languages.

 Instructions to install and run on a local machine using the Flask inbuilt testing server: